 As underwater acoustic modem technology keeps evolving, new research trends appear.
 The most obvious trend is the development of message format and protocols optimized for a specific application.
-A good example is the development of the Compact Control Language (CCL) for UUV applications [15].
+A good example is the development of the compact control language (CCL) for unmanned underwater vehicle (UUV) applications [15.23].
 Another example is digital diver modems.
-In addition, data compression algorithms tailored for underwater acoustic modems are now developed, as traditional compression routines are often not well suited to this type of communication system.
-The integration of underwater acoustic modems in larger system now includes the combination of multiple functions in order to reduce cost, size and power consumption.
-For example, several underwater acoustic modems also include longbaseline and/or ultra-short baseline acoustic positioning capability [107][108].
-Some of the most innovative research in underwater communication now combines various modalities such optics (laser, lidar), magnetic and electromagnetic signaling with broadband acoustics [109].
-In particular, excellent work is taking place in combining short range, high-bit-rate underwater communications with slower, longer range underwater acoustic communications.
-Finally, one should not overlook the extensive research work taking place to develop better acoustic propagation models and statistical performance models [110].
-For example, great efforts are made in modeling and optimizing network operations using underwater acoustic modems, possibly in combination with surface radio communication devices.
-Also, integrated underwater acoustic communications and localization are increasingly combined to improve data routing [111].
+In addition, data compression algorithms tailored for underwater acoustic modems have now been developed, as traditional compression routines are often not well suited to this type of communication system.
+The integration of underwater acoustic modems in larger system now includes the combination of multiple functions in order to reduce cost, size, and power consumption.
+For example, several underwater acoustic modems also include long-baseline and/or ultra-short baseline acoustic positioning capability [15.110, 111].

+Some of the most innovative research in underwater communication now combines various modalities, such as optics (laser, lidar), and magnetic and electromagnetic signaling with broadband acoustics [15.112].
+In particular, excellent work is taking place in combining short-range, high-bit-rate underwater communications with slower, longer-range underwater acoustic communications.
+Finally, one should not overlook the extensive research work taking place to develop better acoustic propagation models and statistical performance models [15.113].
+For example, great efforts are being made in modeling and optimizing network operations using underwater acoustic modems, possibly in combination with surface radio communication devices.
+Also, integrated underwater acoustic communications and localization are increasingly being combined to improve data routing [15.114].